kratiuk/commentlinking/README.md

 - [ ] 🏷️ Add button in anchor tree to toggle between displaying anchor IDs and preview text
 - [ ] 🔍 Add support for displaying all links to a specific anchor in the editor
 - [ ] 📚 Add and host comprehensive documentation
+- [x] 📖 Create Markdown preview with link and anchor support
 - [x] 🧵 Support multiline comments (block and triple-quote styles)
 - [x] 🌐 Add more languages (e.g., `Go`, `Rust`) and support `.jsx/.tsx`
 - [x] 📁 Add support for using `.gitignore` file as default exclusion file